JamesSkemp/words/content/posts/on-the-saying-is-it-better-to-live-a-lie-or-know-the-truth-and-cry.md

 +++
-title = "On the Saying 'Is it better to live a lie, or know the truth and cry?'" summary = "On the saying, or really the question, that I may have coined, "Is it better to live a lie, or know the truth and cry?"" draft = false comments = true date = "2005-04-27T00:00:00-05:00"
+title = "On the Saying 'Is it better to live a lie, or know the truth and cry?'" summary = "On the saying, or really the question, that I may have coined, \"Is it better to live a lie, or know the truth and cry?\"" draft = false comments = true date = "2005-04-27T00:00:00-05:00"